Make a gift

 Inspire hope by making a monthly or yearly commitment to support NICU families

 Christmas 2017 I was sick, could not handle food or drinks, I thought it was the flu.
 January 2018, I was still sick and struggling with food, people started joking about pregnancy, I shrugged it off and thought no way.
 We had a pregnancy in 2017 that we lost, shortly after discovering it.
 I had always struggled with weight and cysts and have been told on several occasions pregnancy was not going to happen for us.
 Finally, after a few more days of sickness, I decided to ease my mind and take a test, I shoved the test in my bag, ran upstairs to take the test, and when the results popped up, I couldn’t believe it; positive.
 I screamed from the bathroom, yelling at my husband.
 He was scared and started running up the stairs, unaware of what was going on other than I was screaming in the bathroom.
 I flung open the door and threw the test at him screaming “Look what you did to me!”
-We rushed to the ER to get it confirmed and make sure if I needed any kind of hormones or assistance, I received it right away.
+We rushed to the ER to get it confirmed and make sure that if I needed any kind of hormones or assistance, I received it right away.
 It was confirmed, they said to come back in 2 days and get more blood work.
-We did just that, my numbers were increasing this time!
+We did just that, and later that day found out my numbers were increasing this time!
 We were pregnant!